yuxiqian/cdcup/README.md

 ## `./cdcup.sh down`

-Stop and remove containers, networks.
+Stop and remove containers, networks, and volumes.